Lymphatics of the Retroperitoneal Space

-These retroperitoneal nodes and vessels are responsible for draining the lymph from the abdominopelvic gastrointestinal system as well as the deep tissue of the retroperitoneal space.
-More specifically, it receives tributaries with lymph from the skin, muscles and deep tissues of the posterior abdominal wall.
+The retroperitoneal, or lumbar lymph nodes and vessels are responsible for draining the lymph from the abdominopelvic gastrointestinal system as well as the deep tissue of the retroperitoneal space.
+More specifically, they receives lymphatic vessels which drain the skin, muscles, organs and deep tissues of the posterior abdominal wall.

-Para-aortic Lymph Nodes
+Introduction: Lumbar Lymph Nodes

 Pre-aortic Lymph Nodes

-- superior mesenteric and
+- superior mesenteric lymph nodes and,

-- inferior mesenteric nodes,
+- inferior mesenteric lymph nodes,

 Coeliac Lymph Nodes

-The coeliac trunk, or coeliac axis, is the first and largest branch from the anterior surface of the abdominal aorta.
+The celiac trunk, or celiac axis, is the first and largest branch from the anterior surface of the abdominal aorta.
 The artery subsequently trifurcates into the left gastric, common hepatic and pancreaticosplenic arteries.
 Surrounding this large artery and its branches are the coeliac nodes.
 They are the terminal nodes of the pre-aortic and regional lymph nodes (those associated with the branches of the artery).

 Intestinal Lymph Trunks

 The coeliac group of nodes give rise to the intestinal lymph trunk.
 In addition to receiving afferents directly from the coeliac nodes, it also receives lymph indirectly from the superior and inferior mesenteric nodes and their tributaries.
 This trunk forms part of the lymph channels in the retroperitoneum that is responsible for draining the abdominopelvic components of the gastrointestinal system.